aws-samples/serverless-patterns/eventbridge-api-destinations/README.md

 - To run the Webhook.test open API example, cd to `1-webhook-site`.
 - To run the Slack authenticated API example, cd to `2-slack`.
 - To run the sumologic HTTP Source collector example, cd to `3-sumologic`.
+- To run the mongoDB API destination example, cd to `4-mongodb`.
 1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
     ```
     sam deploy --guided